MiguelSuchodolak/EnGlobeProject/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file in the project root for more information.

+## Handling the Pi

+Headless 32-bit image

+#Requiriments:

+Docker container running a mosquitto broker inside (friendly reminder to update the .config to add the lines: allow_anonymous true and listenes 1883)

+#What is happening on the Pi?

+The Local Broker is the key point to exchange the data.
+There is a MQTTpubsub.py

+Based on it, there are three differente cases:

+1. Data comming from the ESP32 (sensors) and going to the Termica Broker

+2. Data comming from a PLC and going to the Termica Broker

+3. Getting data from the ESP32 (sensors) and writing it to a PLC

+In cases 1 and 2, data is being publish via MQTT to two different topics on the Broker: esp32/# and plc/#.
+The esp32 publishing part

+To get this data from the Local Broker and send to Termica Broker, there is a script called mqttClientServer.py inside the folder pi_codes.
+The requirements of this code is the paho.mqtt python library installed on your enviroment, saving that, no change should be necessary.

+To simulate the data comming from the PLC the program Prosys OPC UA Simulator is needed.
+Inside, a folder enGlobe_test should be created and the following variables:

+- Flowmeter_sensor
+- Pressure_sensor
+- Temperature_sensor

+Inside the folder OPC_UA there is a script called OPC_client_subscription.py responsiable for getting data from the simulator and sending to the pi Local Broker.

+Inside this script is necessary to identify the IP of the machine where the simulator is running.

+After having all the enviroments and right network IPs the codes are ready to run.

+#Some hints

+Please remember that the Broker IP Addr is the same as the machine running the broker (no need if you use "localhost" in the codes)

+To check the connection with Termica Broker, open a new terminal in a machine with the right mqtt-client packages installed (the pi will also do) and run:

+$mosquitto_sub -h 3.16.161.137 -t "#" -u "data" -P "datapasswd"

+To subscribe to all the topics